 There are strikes by some motor carriers or at ports of entry that cause delays and create an imbalance in the freight network.

 The megalopolis population structure of the future will create more highway congestion that cannot be addressed through public funding alone, although it works well with intermodal ramp efficiencies.

 Legal truck speeds, hours of service (HOS), size and weight does not appear to be increasing anytime soon, meaning there are no other outside factors that could help increase capacity with the same number of drivers.

 How Shipper Demands Play Well into Intermodal

 With the above truckload environmental characteristics at play within the 53' capacity, shippers demands on their supply chain performance will not change and probably will intensify because of e-commerce constantly pushing the envelope of:

 Transparent and Real-Time Track & Trace

 The shippers that can be the most effective addressing the five demands will have an unmatched competitive advantage and intermodal is uniquely positioned to be the 53' capacity solution.
-Some may say otherwise because of the misconception of intermodal dancing in their heads, but look at the growth intermodal has experienced since 2000 take a deep look at how and why Amazon and WalMart continue to push their way into the intermodal space.
+Some may say otherwise because of the misconception of intermodal dancing in their heads, but intermodal has experienced significant growth since 2000.
+It's no coincidence Amazon and WalMart continue to push their way into the intermodal space.